jantman/python-wifi-survey-heatmap/README.rst

 * 10-second iperf3 measurement, TCP, client (this app) sending to server, default iperf3 options
 * 10-second iperf3 measurement, TCP, server sending to client, default iperf3 options
 * 10-second iperf3 measurement, UDP, client (this app) sending to server, default iperf3 options
-* Recording of advertised channel bandwidth, bitrate and signal strength
+* Recording of various WiFi details such as advertised channel bandwidth, bitrate, or signal strength
-* ``iwlist`` scan of all visible access points
+* Scan of all visible access points in the vicinity

 Hints:
 - The duration of the bandwidth measurement can be changed using the `--duration` argument of `wifi-survey`.
 This has great influence on the actual length of the individual data collections.